 In the period when the drama was broadcast, it generated a tremendous reaction on the Internet, especially in the comments section on the program’s website.
 Some of the comments were about problems of logic, which was my area of responsibility.
 I have tried to incorporate these comments into this book as much as possible.
 I have discussed particularly severe criticism in the comments in the “Conclusion” (Afterword).
 I cannot say I am sure that I convinced any of my critics though.

 A month after this book was published, I received a translation offer from Taiwan.
 This Traditional Chinese-language version came out in January 2017.
 The publisher, Human Thesaurus Publishing Group, has an especially strong track record in children’s books, so I am really happy to see the translation’s cover and design.

-(Written by MIURA Toshihiko, Professor of Graduate School of Humanities and Sociology)
+(Written by MIURA Toshihiko, Professor, Graduate School of Humanities and Sociology)